-Part XXIII in our ongoing series on Race, Racism and the Middle Ages, by Richard Cole.
+Part of our ongoing series on Race, Racism and the Middle Ages, by Richard Cole.

 You can find the rest of the special series here.
 This article is split into two parts; return on Thursday for part II: “How to Hate Someone You’ve Never Met”.